aws-samples/automating-q-business-user-group-assignment-sample/README.md

 ## Installation

-Deploy the CloudFormation template `user-group-subscription-template.yaml` with the S3 bucket having the requestz zip file as input.
+Deploy the CloudFormation template `user-group-subscription-template.yaml` with the S3 bucket having the request zip file as input.

 ## Cleanup